Hindalzarah/ToDoList/README.md

 ### Unsolved problems and diffeclties:

-I tried using the FlowData for my getSearchItems function but I want unable to successeed because I found it hard to understand.
+I tried using the FlowData for my getSearchItems function but I was unable to successeed because I found it hard to understand.

 <hr>